biometrixtech/plans/documentation/api_tech_requirements_third_party.md

 #### Optional Data Elements

 The following data elements are not required to generate a plan using the  __Daily Readiness__ pathway, but enhance the customization of the plan for the athlete.

 * `sessions` __should__ be a list of workout sessions completed but not yet submitted to Fathom.
 * `sessions_planned` __should__ be a boolean representing whether the athlete plans to train again that day.

 `session` __if present__, __should__ follow the requirements outlined in the  __Post-Workout__ pathway

 ### Post-Workout
 #### Required Data Elements

 The following data elements are required when following the  __Post-Workout__ pathway to __Daily Plan__ generation.
-Sessions can either be logged manually be an athlete or transferred from Apple's HealthKit app.
+Sessions can either be logged manually be an athlete or transferred from a third party source such as Apple's HealthKit app.

 * `session` __should__ include the data elements as specified below
 * `sessions_planned` __should__ be a boolean representing whether the athlete plans to train again that day.